PAOK FC: Supporters friendships

 PAOK fans maintain a strong friendship with the supporters of Serbian club Partizan, the Grobari.
 On many occasions, fans from both clubs traveled to watch each other's games.
-Lately, some PAOK supporters' groups have developed a friendship with fans of CSKA Moscow (common Orthodox faith).

-PAOK fans have good relations with the fans of OFI Crete, a friendship that started in October 1987 when OFI faced Atalanta for 1987–88 Cup Winners' Cup at Toumba Stadium and numerous PAOK fans supported the Cretans.
+A good rapport exists between PAOK and OFI Crete fans, a friendship that started in October 1987 when OFI faced Atalanta for 1987–88 Cup Winners' Cup at Toumba Stadium and numerous PAOK fans supported the Cretans.
+A mutual respect stands between PAOK and Panionios fans.